Our strategy

 What we’re interested in

-A wealth of knowledge already exists on how people and communities are affected by poverty, trauma or both.
+A wealth of knowledge already exists on how people and communities are affected by poverty and associated trauma.
 Over the period of this strategy we will build on existing knowledge to inform the development of our work in four key areas:

 Approaches